-Importantly, non-attitudes are not confined to uninformed respondents.
-Even sophisticated individuals lack stable opinions on questions they have not previously considered.
+Importantly, non-attitudes are not confined to uninformed respondents, as even more sophisticated individuals may lack stable opinions on questions they have not previously considered.

-\paragraph{Implications for RLHF.} Annotation tasks routinely ask annotators to evaluate dimensions they may never have considered.
-Viewing such responses through the lens of non-attitudes suggests they may contain no signal about values.
-In such cases, aggregation cannot recover a true preference because none exists
+\paragraph{Implications for RLHF.} We do not argue that all RLHF annotation resembles the attitudes studied by Converse.
+A pairwise comparison of two concrete model outputs is sometimes a more direct task than a question about abstract preferences, and many RLHF judgments, particularly those involving clear quality differences between responses, are likely supported by stable preferences.
+However, the focus of AI alignment increasingly asks to evaluate value-based, abstract or unfamiliar dimensions.
+These tasks are closer to the contested-evaluation settings where non-attitudes and related phenomena have been documented across the broader behavioral science literature.
+In these settings, some responses may reflect weakly formed or absent attitudes rather than stable preferences, and aggregation recovers a less reliable signal precisely because some responses lie at the no-signal end of the spectrum.